catp3rson/web-assignment/README.md

 <br><br>
 ![testing_setup folder](./misc/testing_setup_folder.png)
 <br><br>
-<i>Note: In the figure above, there are three webdrivers for three browsers: Chrome, Firefox</i>
+<i>Note: In the figure above, there are two webdrivers for two browsers: Chrome, Firefox</i>

 ## Writing the test cases
 - Create a folder named `test` in the `project` folder.
 This is where we store the test cases written in PHP.